-Education and Training Bill: Development and consultation of school enrolment schemes
+Education and Training Act 2020: Development and consultation of school enrolment schemes

-Under the current framework, Boards are responsible for the development and consultation on the creation or modification of enrolment schemes.
-This is a significant and time-consuming obligation on Board members, many of whom are effectively volunteers.
+Under the previous legislative framework, Boards were responsible for the development and consultation on the creation or modification of enrolment schemes.
+This was a significant and time-consuming obligation on Board members, many of whom are effectively volunteers.

-It is also possible for schools to develop a zone based on areas from which they most wish to take students.
-For example, they can design zones that include high socio-economic neighbourhoods and exclude closer, more disadvantaged, neighbourhoods.
-This can detrimentally affect students that are already at a disadvantage.
+It was also possible for schools to develop a zone based on areas from which they most wish to take students.
+For example, they could design zones that include high socio-economic neighbourhoods and exclude closer, more disadvantaged, neighbourhoods.
+This could detrimentally affect students that are already at a disadvantage.

-The Secretary must develop an enrolment scheme if overcrowding occurs or is likely to occur at a State school.
-When developing a proposed enrolment scheme, the Secretary must consult the school’s board and take reasonable steps to understand the views of the school’s community.
+The Secretary for Education must develop an enrolment scheme if overcrowding occurs or is likely to occur at a State school.
+When developing a proposed enrolment scheme, the Ministry must consult the school’s board and take reasonable steps to understand the views of the school’s community.

-Once a proposed enrolment scheme is developed, and before it is finalised, the Secretary must consult a range of persons and organisations.
-In particular, the Secretary must take all reasonable steps to discover and consider the views of the school’s board, parents, students and prospective students, people living in the area, and the boards of other schools that could be affected.
-Others with particular interests must also be consulted in the case of a Kura Kaupapa Māori, charter school, and State integrated school.
+Once a proposed enrolment scheme is developed, and before it is finalised, the Ministry must consult a range of persons and organisations.
+In particular, the Ministry must take all reasonable steps to discover and consider the views of the school’s board, parents, students and prospective students, people living in the area, and the boards of other schools that could be affected.
+Others with particular interests must also be consulted, in the case of a Kura Kaupapa Māori, designated character school, and State integrated school.